AnasShahzad1996/LiverUltrasoundSegmentation/README.md

 pip install -r requirements.txt
 ```

-# 🖼️ Create your own MLOps Platform
+# 🖼️ Download the ultra-sound dataset

 ZenML allows you to create and manage your own MLOps platform using
 best-in-class open-source and cloud-based technologies.
 Here is an example of